-John Byers joined the BU Department of Computer Science in 1999 after completing my Ph.D. at UC Berkeley.
+John Byers joined the BU Department of Computer Science in 1999 after completing his Ph.D. at U.C.
+Berkeley and his BA at Cornell University.
 His research interests are broadly focused on algorithmic and economic aspects of e-commerce, networking, and large-scale data management, striking a balance between theoretical foundations and rigorous data-driven experimentation.

 Georgios Zervas, Davide Proserpio and John W. Byers.
 The Rise of the Sharing Economy: Estimating the Impact of Airbnb on the Hotel Industry.
-Working paper.
-Presented at the Workshop on Information Systems and Economics (WISE), Milan, Dec 2013.
+Journal of Marketing Research, (JMR), October 2017, Vol. 54, No. 5, pp. 687-705.

 John W. Byers, Michael Mitzenmacher and Georgios Zervas.
 The Groupon Effect on Yelp Ratings: A Root Cause Analysis.
 In Proc. of the 13th ACM Conference on Electronic Commerce, Valencia, Spain, June 2012.